 Documents Required at Time of Application

-- Current Nebraska operator's license, Nebraska state ID card, or a Military ID card.
+- Current Nebraska operator's license, Nebraska state ID card, or a Military ID card (if you are temporarily or permanently stationed in Lincoln, Nebraska with military orders).
 The ID must have your correct legal name.
 The address on your Nebraska ID must be a current residential address and match the address on the application.
 If your only form of ID is a Military ID card, you must also provide two forms of proof of Lancaster County residency (i.e. utility bill, vehicle registration, pay stub, etc.) with your current address.
 Completed permits will only be mailed to the Lancaster County residential address on the application.
 The Sheriff's Office will not accept applications or issue purchase permits to applicants with only a post office box.

 - Application fee of $5.